 Before 1968, there was no numerical limit on immigration from Mexico (or the Western Hemisphere).
 Limiting legal migration from Mexico — while failing to establish a large-scale temporary worker program — changed a circular, mostly temporary, migration pattern into a flow that was north-bound and relatively more permanent.
 The unauthorized resident population from Mexico increased sharply after 1968 because the United States made it harder for migrants to circulate legally.

 Previous estimates also raise the possibility that overstays from Mexico increase as border enforcement increases.
 In annual estimates derived by the INS from 1985 to 1992, Mexico was by far the leading country for overstays.
 From 1985 to 1992, total overstays in the United States were estimated to be about 269,000 per year.
 Of those, about 48,000 per year, or 18 percent, were from Mexico.
-No similar estimates have been made since 1992; however, the continuing buildup of border enforcement over the past two decades might have increased the annual number of overstays from Mexico.
-Additional increases in border enforcement are likely to yield diminishing returns, at an increasing cost.
+Although no similar estimates have been made since 1992, the continuing buildup of border enforcement over the past two decades might have increased the annual number of overstays from Mexico.
+Additional increases in border enforcement are likely to yield diminishing returns at an increasing cost.

 The discussion of border control raises the possibility that the additional border enforcement resources included in S.744 and in the Corker/Hoeven amendment could be unnecessary at best and counterproductive at worst.
 Any marginal additional gains in reducing illegal entries between the ports of entry could well be offset by increases in overstays as well as other methods of illegal entry, such as stowaways and entry with false documents.